vuejs/v2.vuejs.org/src/v2/guide/accessibility.md

 #### ARIA attributes

-We saw an ARIA attribute in the previous example to hide the custom HTML from the screen reader. aria-hidden is one of a tonne of attributes that you can add to elements to tell assistive technology such as screen readers what things on the page are.
+We saw an ARIA (short for [Accessible Rich Internet Applications][WAI-ARIA]) attribute in the previous example to hide the custom HTML from the screen reader. aria-hidden is one of a tonne of attributes that you can add to elements to tell assistive technology such as screen readers what things on the page are.

-Check out MDN for a longer read on ARIA: [An overview of accessible web applications and widgets][aria mdn].
+Check out MDN for a longer read on ARIA: [An overview of accessible web applications and widgets][ARIA MDN].

+Additionally, the W3C keeps a detailed guide of usage and examples for ARIA: [Using Aria - W3C Working Draft][Using ARIA].
+This also includes a handy list of [ARIA roles][ARIA Roles] and [ARIA states and properties (or attributes)][ARIA States and Properties].

 To make first example accessible using ARIA, we have to set the role to "checkbox" and use the `aria-checked` attribute: